kedro-org/kedro/README.md

 # What is Kedro?

-> “The centre of your data pipeline.”
+> "The centre of your data pipeline."

 Kedro is a workflow development tool that helps you build data pipelines that are robust, scalable, deployable, reproducible and versioned.
 We provide a standard approach so that you can:
 -   spend more time building your data pipeline,